Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

 **Reflex** is the only defense attribute that contributes here.
 The other factor I've included, `first_dist`, is "[Manhattan distance](https://xlinux.nist.gov/dads/HTML/manhattanDistance.html) from the fielder's position to first base."
-Fielders with higher reflex turn more double plays, and fielders closer to first base turn *fewer*---perhaps they choose to take the out at first more often.
+Fielders with higher Reflex turn more double plays, and fielders closer to first base turn *fewer*---perhaps they choose to take the out at first more often.
 This fit only captures \~40% of the variance, so it's sketchy, but I'm honestly impressed it even does that well.
 I tested the distance to every other base as well (yes, including 0th and 5th), and distance to first is by far the best predictor of the set.

 By the way, I didn't find even a hint of a relationship between batter attributes and *grounding into* double plays.
 It's probably mostly on the defense, I guess?